5 Reasons Regular Furnace Maintenance is Critical

 - Air Filter Replacement: Changing or cleaning the air filter to improve airflow and indoor air quality.

-- Cleaning and Lubrication: Cleaning the burners, blower motor, and other components to reduce wear and tear.
+- Cleaning & Lubrication: Clean burners, blower motor and other components to minimize wear and tear.

-- Electrical Component Inspection: Checking wiring, connections, and safety switches.
+- Electrical Component Inspection: Check wiring, connections and safety switches.

-- Flame Sensor and Pilot Light Check: Ensuring the furnace is igniting properly and burning fuel safely.
+- Flame Sensor and Pilot Check – Confirming the furnace is igniting properly and burning fuel safely.

-- Heat Exchanger Inspection: Looking for cracks or corrosion in the heat exchanger, which can cause carbon monoxide leaks.
+- Heat Exchanger Inspection: Cracks or corrosion in the heat exchanger can cause carbon monoxide leaks.

-- Testing Safety Controls: Verifying that all safety systems are working correctly.
+- Safety Controls Testing: Testing all safety systems to ensure they are functioning correctly.

-At BCRC Heating and Cooling, we go the extra mile during our furnace maintenance services, ensuring your system is running efficiently and safely, and identifying any potential issues before they become major problems.
+When we perform furnace maintenance services at BCRC Heating and Cooling, we not only make sure your system is running efficiently and safely, but we also catch any potential issues before they become major problems.

 BCRC Furnace Installation and Furnace Repair Service